Discrete Diffusion-Based Model-Level Explanation of Heterogeneous GNNs with Node Features: Evaluation

 \subsection{Faithfulness of Explanations}

-The goal of this section is to determine which approach produces the most faithful explanations in terms of (1)~Predictive Faithfulness and (2)~Ground-truth faithfulness.
+The goal of this section is to determine which approach produces the most faithful explanations in terms of (1)~predictive faithfulness and (2)~ground-truth faithfulness.

-We compare the faithfulness of our approach for - (1) Existing model-level explanation approaches (Table~\ref{tab:table-gnn-faithfulness}) that do not utilize actual node features.
-For this, we also run experiments on the datasets used in the original baseline explainer implementation.
-(2) Heterogeneous datasets that use node features of varying sizes generated using TabDDPM and DiTabDDPM (Table~\ref{tab:table-evaluation-feature-selection}), to observe the impact of node feature size on GNN predictions (similarly done in existing work \cite{Dong2021MobileGCN}), and explanation quality.
-We use the same generated graphs and the same ground truth motifs for our approaches with different node feature sizes.
+In Table~\ref{tab:table-gnn-faithfulness}, we compare the faithfulness of our approach against existing model-level explanation approaches that do not utilize actual node features.
+For this comparison, we use the original homogeneous datasets from the original baseline explainer implementations.
+Across all settings, we keep the generated graphs and ground-truth motifs fixed and vary only the node feature sizes.

-\emph{Implementation} (1) The baseline implementations do not support node features and heterogeneous data.
-Hence, to implement baselines on our heterogeneous datasets \textsc{DBLP} and \textsc{IMDB}, we are forced to remove node features and use one-hot encoding of node types.
-Our baseline explainers support homogeneous datasets and are implemented using a GCN model.
-We use the original model architecture for each of the baselines.
-We convert the datasets to homogeneous and train a GCN model on the homogeneous datasets.
-(2) Same as in DiGNNExplainer, we generate graphs in our baselines for each node size using separate models.
-The baseline approaches allow setting a maximum node size for graph generation.
-(3) We use early stopping for all trained GNNs to prevent overfitting.
+In Table~\ref{tab:table-evaluation-feature-selection}, we train DiTabDDPM, TabDDPM, and VAE to generate heterogeneous explanation graphs with varying node feature sizes (as in \cite{Dong2021MobileGCN}).
+We assess their realism by comparing the generated features to the ground truth features (Node feat. (cos)).
+Moreover, we evaluate the faithfulness of the resulting explanations by applying a GNN.

-\emph{Results} (1) In Table~\ref{tab:table-gnn-faithfulness}, DiGNNExplainer, which uses node features, outperforms all baseline explainers on ground-truth faithfulness score for all datasets and generates the highest predictive faithfulness scores for all real-world datasets.
-(2) In Table~\ref{tab:table-evaluation-feature-selection}, for \textsc{DBLP}, we obtain the best explanation graphs with a maximum ground-truth faithfulness score of 0.882 for \textsc{DBLP} using DiTabDDPM (50 feat.) with 50 features.
-For \textsc{IMDB}, we obtain similar maximum scores of 0.91 for DiTabDDPM (2 discr. feat.) and TabDDPM (2 discr. feat.) with 2 features.
-We determine the best explanation using the ground-truth faithfulness score rather than only the predictive faithfulness score because models with a high quality of explanation can be trusted.
+\paragraph{Implementation} We use the original model architecture for each baseline.
+Since the baseline explainers do not support real-valued node features or heterogeneous message passing, we convert the heterogeneous datasets \textsc{DBLP} and \textsc{IMDB} into homogeneous graphs with one-hot node types---the only setting in which all baselines can be executed.
+In DiGNNExplainer-GCN, we train a GCN on the converted homogeneous versions of \textsc{DBLP} and \textsc{IMDB}, as well as on \textsc{MUTAG}, and synthetic datasets, whereas in DiGNNExplainer, we train GraphSAGE or HAN on the original heterogeneous versions of \textsc{DBLP} and \textsc{IMDB}, and use a GCN for the other datasets.
+To ensure a fair comparison, following DiGNNExplainer, each baseline utilizes a different model for each graph size.
+We use early stopping for all trained GNNs to prevent overfitting.